MultiSafepay/docs/content/integrations/shopify-deprecated.md

 ---
-title: "Shopify (deprecated)"
+title: "Shopify"
 category: 62962dd7e272a6002ebbbbc5
-order: 15
+order: 16
 hidden: false
 parentDoc: 62a9a54abde254065ee92a5c
 excerpt: "Technical manual for MultiSafepay's free app."
-slug: 'shopify-deprecated'
+slug: 'shopify'
 ---
 <img src="https://raw.githubusercontent.com/MultiSafepay/docs/master/static/logo/Integrations/Shopify.svg" width="50" align="right" style="margin: 20px; max-height: 75px"/>

 > ❗️ Urgent action required!
 >
-> As of January, 2025, the <a href="https://apps.shopify.com/multisafepay-payments" target="_blank">deprecated version of the app</a> will no longer be supported.
+> As of January, 2025, this deprecated version of the Shopify app will no longer be supported.
-> [Migrate to our updated app](/docs/shopify#how-to-install) as soon as possible.
+> [Migrate to our updated app](/docs/shopify#installation) as soon as possible.
 > The new app is designed as a single payment gateway option in the Shopify checkout, streamlining the payment process and speeding up transactions.

 # Prerequisites